Alumni Leadership Board

 What is the Kansha Alumni Leadership Board (ALB)?

 The Alumni Leadership Board is an initiative of the Kansha Project that provides an opportunity for meaningful and sustained engagement for Kansha Project participants after they have completed the program.
 The board will be comprised of former Kansha Project participants.
 ALB members will receive skills and content training and participate in a strategic planning process for the Kansha Project in order to shape and implement their vision of the program’s future.
-This year, a Kansha Core will be formed, comprised of ALB members with a high commitment level who can attend monthly planning meetings at the JACL Chicago office.
-The Kansha Alumni Board will include the Kansha Core members and Kansha Alumni Board members who have the capacity to contribute remotely or less frequently but would still like to be involved.
+The Kansha ALB will be comprised of alumni with a high commitment level who can attend monthly planning meetings at the JACL Chicago office.

-Now in its second year (2016-2017), the ALB aims to expand its programming beyond the annual Kansha Project trip.
+Now in its third year (2017-2018), the ALB aims to expand its programming beyond the annual Kansha Project trip.
 Additional ALB programming will be determined by members of Kansha Core ALB.
 Potential programs may include a Kansha Service Project and a community curriculum.

 What are the goals of the ALB?